ese-nguyen/skills_matcher/decision.md

 - SetFit and semantic embedding models (sentence-transformers/model2vec) offer a strong balance: fast, scalable, and accurate for skill matching, especially with multilingual support.
 - For production, distilled models like `minishlab/potion-multilingual-128M` deliver efficient, multilingual accuracy.

+**Chosen Trade-off:**
+We have selected semantic embedding models (specifically sentence-transformers/model2vec) as our solution.
+This choice balances speed, accuracy, and scalability for the skill matching task.
+While LLMs provide the highest accuracy for complex language, their latency and cost are prohibitive for production-scale matching.
+Regex/fuzzy matching is extremely fast but fails to capture semantic meaning, making it unsuitable for our use case.
+SetFit models require labeled data, which we do not have.
+Semantic embedding models, especially distilled multilingual variants, offer high semantic accuracy, reasonable speed, and scalability for large skill databases and multilingual inputs.
+This trade-off ensures robust matching performance without excessive computational or operational overhead.

 6. **Solution Journey**

 Semantic embedding models excel with sentences, but inputs are often single words or short phrases.
 To improve results: